lord-dubious/understand.me/docs/developer_guide/part9_deployment_operations_developer.md

         *   Cache only what provides significant performance benefits.
         *   Use efficient data structures in Redis if applicable (e.g., hashes for objects instead of multiple individual keys).
 *   **Security:**
-    *   Use strong, unique REST tokens for accessing your Redis databases from PicaOS or Supabase Edge Functions.
+    *   Use strong, unique REST tokens for accessing your Redis databases from AI Orchestration Layer or Supabase Edge Functions.
 Store these securely as environment variables in those backend services.
     *   Restrict access to the Upstash console and API keys.
 *   **Backup & Recovery:**
     *   Upstash provides persistence options.
 Understand how your data is backed up and what the recovery process entails for your chosen plan.
 While cache data is often transient, some use cases might require more durable caching.
 *   **Developer Access:**
     *   Developers typically won't interact directly with production Upstash Redis databases.
 Access for debugging or manual cache inspection should be limited and controlled.
-    *   Backend services (PicaOS, Supabase Edge Functions) should encapsulate all Redis interactions.
+    *   Backend services (AI Orchestration Layer, Supabase Edge Functions) should encapsulate all Redis interactions.